 Workflow Development Guide#

 In Trinity-RFT, workflows are the core components that define the interaction between Agents and Environments.
-A qualified workflow needs to use the trained model to complete the specified task and obtain feedback information (reward) from the environment.
+A qualified workflow needs to use a model to complete the specified task and obtain feedback information (reward) from the environment.
 Below are the steps to create a new workflow:

 Step 0: Basic Concepts#